 This weekend, one of my favorite of the summer, my family gathered to celebrate our annual family reunion.
 Family flew in from California and North Carolina and others drove in from towns around New England.
 I volunteered to bring a dessert.
 Who wouldn’t love a make-your-own Gluten-Free Strawberry Shortcake dessert section?
 This dessert was a huge hit and it was a breeze to bring because my kids were able to do most of the preparation.

 Strawberry Shortcakes have three main components – shortcake biscuits, strawberries, and whipped cream.
-To start preparing your strawberry shortcakes, make the shortcakes – I grew up with homemade shortcake biscuits made with a store-bought self-rising flour and I now use a gluten-free version.
+To start preparing your strawberry shortcakes, make the shortcakes – I grew up with homemade shortcake biscuits made with a store-bought self-rising flour and I now use the gluten-free version.
+(Buy gluten-free Bisquick!
+You won’t regret it.)
 While the shortcake biscuits are cooking in the oven, cut your strawberries.
 Better yet – have your kids cut your strawberries!

 In less than 20 minutes you can have a dessert ready to eat right away or, better yet, bring to a party.
 Cover the strawberries, wrap the shortcake biscuits in plastic wrap, and head out the door.
 No one will turn you away with this delicious dessert in hand…